 Chapter 7 vs. Chapter 13 Bankruptcy in Michigan

-However, Chapter 13 bankruptcy cases in Michigan are designed for individuals who have a steady income and can afford to pay a portion of their debts.
-They may not be able to repay all their unsecured debts, but they can pay a percentage of the debts through a Chapter 13 plan.
+On the other hand, Chapter 13 bankruptcy cases in Michigan are for individuals who have a steady income and can afford to pay a portion of their debts.
+While they may not be able to repay all their unsecured debts, they can pay a percentage of the debts through a Chapter 13 plan.
 The Chapter 13 process involves proposing a plan that restructures debts into an affordable, monthly repayment plan.

 Calculating Chapter 13 Plan Payments in Michigan

 Most Chapter 13 plans are calculated based on a 60-month plan.
-Some individuals may qualify for a 36-month plan.
-Several factors are used to calculate a Chapter 13 plan.
-Your income, expenses, assets, debts, and recent financial transactions can impact the amount you must pay in a Chapter 13 case in Michigan.
+However, some individuals may qualify for a 36-month plan.
+In addition, several factors are used to calculate a Chapter 13 plan.
+For example, your income, expenses, assets, debts, and recent financial transactions can impact the amount you must pay in a Chapter 13 case in Michigan.

 In most cases, a Chapter 13 plan payment includes payments for: